autoexecbat-ctf/write-ups/hkcertctf2022/mystiz-cant-code/README.md

 It looks like there are numerous keys which could decrypt the flag per block.
 So I went on decrypting each block individually, while trying to exclude the bytes position that have been used in previous blocks, and eventually got the flag.

 ## Final Words
 At the time of writing, I still could not understand the bug of the batch implementation `j = 16 * round_id + i` while `i` did change inside the loop -- is there strange behaviour about loops in batch?
+[Update: this link probably helps -- using `!j!` instead of `%j%`](https://stackoverflow.com/questions/13805187/how-to-set-a-variable-inside-a-loop-for-f)